Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 • Closing costs differ based on lender fees and third-party costs.

-• Loan products and lock options vary (e.g. float-down, extended lock periods, low- or no-cost refis).
+• Loan products and lock options vary — including float-down options, extended lock periods, and low- or no-cost refinances.

 How Far Along Should Your Application Be?

-This allows you to lock quickly when the rate hits your number, without delays caused by documentation or underwriting backlogs.
-Some lenders may even let you lock as soon as you’re pre-approved; others require a completed file.
+This lets you lock quickly when the rate hits your number, without delays from documentation or underwriting backlogs.
+Some lenders may let you lock as soon as you’re pre-approved; others require a completed file.
 Either way, the earlier you start, the more flexibility you’ll have when the opportunity arises.

-Some lenders allow you to secure a rate before your file is complete or let you lock for an extended period while you finalize your paperwork.
-Others offer rate “watch” tools or proactive alerts when rates hit your desired range.
+Some lenders allow you to secure a rate before your file is complete, or lock for an extended period while you finalize paperwork.
+Others offer rate watch tools or proactive alerts when rates hit your desired range.
+Ask your lender early about what options are available — including any float-down programs and their specific terms and conditions.

 When Should You Lock Your Rate?